cloudnative-pg/cloudnative-pg/docs/src/backups.md

 - `ACCESS_KEY_ID`: the ID of the access key that will be used to upload files in S3

 - `ACCESS_SECRET_KEY`: the secret part of the previous access key

+- `ACCESS_SESSION_TOKEN`: the optional session token in case it is required

 The access key used must have the permission to upload files in the bucket.
 Given that, you must create a k8s secret with the